Coffee Processing Guide

-Before your coffee beans are roasted and brewed, they go through a crucial stage that shapes their flavor: processing.
-This refers to how the coffee cherry’s outer layers are removed to get to the seed (what we call a “bean”).
-Each method alters the chemical makeup of the bean and, ultimately, the flavor in your cup.
+Prior to your coffee beans being roasted and brewed, they go through a significant process that affects their flavor: processing.
+It is the process by which the outer layers of the coffee cherry are removed to get to the seed (a “bean”).
+Each process alters the chemical makeup of the bean and, ultimately, the flavor in your cup.

 The Three Main Processing Methods

-In this method, the outer fruit is completely removed before the beans are dried.
+Here, the outer fruit is completely removed before drying the beans.

-• Flavor Profile: Clean, bright acidity, clear flavor notes
+• Flavor Profile: Clean, bright acidity, distinct flavor notes

 • Popular Regions: Colombia, Kenya, Central America

-Here, the whole cherry is dried before the fruit is removed.
+The whole cherry is dried here before the fruit is removed.

 • Flavor Profile: Fruity, wine-like, heavier body